atuttle/blog/blog/2021/nextjs-docker-single-entrypoint-for-dev-and-prod.md

 I found an easy and simple way to accomplish this with npm scripts, but it's not perfect...

+### My Solution

+> ⚠️ NOTE: Since writing this section I've since found a method that's _so_ much better!
+You can keep reading to learn something that could be useful to know elsewhere, but I would now recommend that you [use this technique in your npm scripts](#update-an-even-better-way).

 ```json/3
 "scripts": {
 	"dev": "next dev",